Gastric acid: Neutralization

 The carbonic acid rapidly equilibrates with carbon dioxide and water through catalysis by carbonic anhydrase enzymes bound to the gut epithelial lining, leading to a net release of carbon dioxide gas within the lumen associated with neutralisation.
 In the absorptive upper intestine, such as the duodenum, both the dissolved carbon dioxide and carbonic acid will tend to equilibrate with the blood, leading to most of the gas produced on neutralisation being exhaled through the lungs.

-Role in disease
+Clinical significance

+Gastroesophageal reflux disease (GERD) is a common disorder that occurs when stomach acid repeatedly flows back into the esophagus, this backwash of acid (reflux) also known as heartburn can irritate the lining of the esophagus.
+Most people are able to manage the discomfort of GERD with lifestyle changes and medications, notably proton pump inhibitors, and H2 blockers.
+Antacids may also be used to neutralise gastric acid.
+Sometimes, surgery may be needed to ease symptoms.

+Chronic inflammation of the gastric mucosa can lead to atrophic gastritis resulting in a decreased secretion of gastric acid, and consequent digestive problems.

-In hypochlorhydria and achlorhydria, there is low or no gastric acid in the stomach, potentially leading to problems as the disinfectant properties of the gastric lumen are decreased.
-In such conditions, there is greater risk of infections of the digestive tract (such as infection with Vibrio or Helicobacter bacteria).
+In hypochlorhydria and achlorhydria, gastric acid is either low or absent, respectively.
+This can potentially lead to less protection against ingested pathogens such as Vibrio or Helicobacter bacteria.

-In Zollinger–Ellison syndrome and hypercalcemia, there are increased gastrin levels, leading to excess gastric acid production, which can cause gastric ulcers.
+In Zollinger–Ellison syndrome gastrin levels are increased, leading to excess gastric acid production, which can cause gastric ulcers.

+Hypercalcemia also increases gastrin and gastric acid and can cause ulcers.

-In diseases featuring excess vomiting, patients develop hypochloremic metabolic alkalosis (decreased blood acidity by H+ and chlorine depletion).
+In diseases featuring excess vomiting, hypochloremic metabolic alkalosis (decreased blood acidity by H+ and chlorine depletion) may develop.